Iota Leonis

-Iota Leonis, Latinized from ι Leonis, is a triple star system in the constellation Leo.
+Iota Leonis, Latinized from ι Leonis, is a quadruple star system in the constellation Leo.
 The system is fairly close to the Sun, at only 79 light-years (24.2 parsecs) away, based on its parallax.
 The system has a combined apparent magnitude of 4.00 making it faintly visible to the naked eye.
 It is moving closer to the Sun with a radial velocity of −10 km/s.

-Iota Leonis has a spectral type of F3 IV, matching that of an F-type subgiant star.
-It is a spectroscopic binary, which means it is a binary star with components that are too close together to be able to resolve individually through a telescope.
-In this case, light from only the primary star can be detected, and it is considered single-lined.
+The primary star, Iota Leonis A, has a spectral type of F3 IV, matching that of an F-type subgiant star.
+The second component in the star system is designated Iota Leonis B. It orbits the primary every 190 years, and with its perihelion passage in 1948, the separation between the two is steadily growing.
+The pair is also listed as a single-lined spectroscopic binary.
+It is a F-type main-sequence star with a mass 18.3% greater than that of the Sun.

-The third component in the star system is designated Iota Leonis B. It orbits the central pair almost every 200 years, and with its perihelion passage in 1948, the separation between the two is steadily growing.
-Iota Leonis B has a mass approximately 8% greater than that of the Sun.
-It is a G-type main-sequence star, like the Sun.
+The outer companion is designated StKM 2-732 and is also called Iota Leonis C. It has an angular separation from the inner pair by 331" along a position angle of 346°, and is itself a close binary.
+The combined spectrum is K6V.